evelyn-lg/evelyn-lg/README.md

 ###

-<p align="left">I am available to work in robotics areas such as programming, embedded systems, electronics, CAD/CAM design or automation.<br><br>- 🔭 I am currently working as a Python programmer<br>- 📚 I'm learning Raspberry Pi and ROS<br>- ⚡ In my free time I improve my english and do exercise</p>
+<p align="left">Here you will find my personal projects<br><br>-I am available to work in robotics areas such as programming, embedded systems, electronics, CAD/CAM design or automation.<br><br>- 🔭 I am currently working as a Python programmer<br>- 📚 I'm learning Raspberry Pi and ROS<br>- ⚡ In my free time I improve my english and do exercise</p>

 ###